UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-12-team02-streetviewseg.md

         }
 ```

-To adopt this new loss function, we implement a new 'BATrainer' based on the original Trainer provided by the Hugging face
+To adopt this new loss function, we implement a new 'BATrainer' based on the original Trainer provided by the HuggingFace

 The implementation is shown below